Ossamahendi21/Friendbot/README.md

 Released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-Red is named after the main character of "Transistor", a video game by [Super Giant Games](https://www.supergiantgames.com/games/transistor/).
+Friend is named after the main character of "Transistor", a video game by [Super Giant Games](https://www.supergiantgames.com/games/transistor/).

-Artwork created by [Sinlaire](https://sinlaire.deviantart.com/) on Deviant Art for the Red Discord Bot Project.
+Artwork created by [Sinlaire](https://sinlaire.deviantart.com/) on Deviant Art for the Friend Discord Bot Project.

 This project vendors [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) which is distributed under MIT License.
-Copy of this license can be found in [discord-ext-menus.LICENSE](redbot/vendored/discord-ext-menus.LICENSE) file in [redbot/vendored](redbot/vendored) folder of this repository.
+Copy of this license can be found in [discord-ext-menus.LICENSE](friendbot/vendored/discord-ext-menus.LICENSE) file in [redbot/vendored](friendbot/vendored) folder of this repository.